lucynaess/disconnected/source/content/post/post-dpdr.md

 - What if they don't accept me?
 - What if they get irrationally upset?
+- What if they don't accept my new name?

 Which ultimately leads me to not wanting to tell them because these thoughts will just pile up and stress me out.